 The Orange County Tax Office, in an effort to perform a high-quality, transparent 2017 revaluation, is opening up its entire sales bank to the public.
 Below a report is provided that identifies all qualified 2014 market sales that have been reviewed by the tax office*.
 The tax office will update these reports on a regular basis to keep the public abreast of changes in the market and in preparation for the 2017 revaluation.
 Should members of the public have additional information on any sale included within the report, or should the public know of additional qualified market sales that have occurred and should be used for the 2017 revaluation, please call the tax office at 919-245-2100 or email: Contact

 To view the Excel report please click on the icon below:

-*Please note that the current report reflects sales that have been reviewed by the tax office through mid to late June 2013.
+*Please note that the current report reflects sales that have been reviewed by the tax office through late 2014.
 The lapse in time is necessary to give the tax office appraisers an opportunity to review each sale.